Unifying Short and Long-Term Tracking with Graph Hierarchies: Introduction

-The first one is \textbf{scalability} since current methods cannot deal directly with long videos.
-As we increase the timespan between detections to be linked, association becomes more ambiguous due to the possibility of significant appearance changes and large displacements.
+The first one is \textbf{scalability} since current methods cannot deal with long videos.
+As we increase the timespan between detections to be linked, association becomes more ambiguous due to significant appearance changes and large displacements.
 Hence, local trackers using a handcrafted combination of appearance and motion cues will fail to scale to arbitrary timespans.
-Graph-based methods are more robust, but association for large timespans entails the creation of very large graphs (even when combined with local methods), which is infeasible both computationally and memory-wise.
+Graph-based methods are more robust, but association for large timespans entails the creation of very large graphs (even if combined with local methods), which is infeasible both computationally and memory-wise.

 The second limitation is \textbf{generality}.
 Using different techniques for different timespans requires making strong assumptions about the cues needed at each temporal scale, which limits the applicability of these approaches.
 For instance, in tracking scenarios where people dress uniformly and frame rate is high, e.g. dancing videos~\cite{dancetrack}, proximity or motion-based local trackers \cite{tracktor,centertrack, bytetrack, sort} are more reliable than appearance-based trackers.
 On the other hand, in the presence of heavy camera motion or low frame rates, the performance of the aforementioned trackers degrades significantly, and appearance may become the most reliable cue~\cite{qdtrack, bdd}.
 Overall, these discrepancies lead inevitably to handcrafted solutions for each type of scenario.